scholarslab/makerwiki/projects/sun-arduino.md

 * Sun (both parts)
 * Stand
 * Control box
-* My Tabaxi Mini (I know those tabaxi minis are hard to come by, this one is custom from Heroforge...)

 **A** version of my code is here, but for the most updated version, check out my Github [Suncode 6: The final code I used](/uploads/arduino-sun-project/suncode-6.ino "Suncode 6")